Otter River State Forest: Activities and amenities

-Day-use area: The developed portion of the forest is accessed from Winchendon Road (Rt 202) on the north side of the village of Baldwinville.
+The developed portion of the forest is accessed from Winchendon Road (Rt 202) on the north side of the village of Baldwinville.
 Facilities centered on Beaman Pond include a swimming beach, ballfield, picnicking areas, and pavilion.
 Handicapped-accessible facilities include restrooms and showers.

-Trails: The extensive trail system is used for walking, hiking, mountain biking, cross-country skiing, snowmobiling and dog-sledding.
+The trail system is used for hiking, mountain biking, and cross-country skiing.
+The forest also offers camping, fishing, restricted hunting, and interpretive programs.

-Camping: There are 85 seasonal campsites, including yurts.

-The forest also offers fishing, restricted hunting, and interpretive programs.